-Connect one end of the computer cable to the projector's Computer port.
+1. Connect one end of the computer cable to the projector's Computer port.

-note2.
-Connect the other end of the computer cable to your laptop's video-out or monitor port.
+Laptop configurations vary.
+See your computer manual for the location of the ports needed to connect your projector.
+2. Connect the other end of the computer cable to your laptop's video-out or monitor port.